talibasya/webpack-screencast/README.md

 `webpack --help` - show list arguments (the same setting are in config, so you can use config file for setup **webpack**).
 ## 3 simple deploy - get access to module
 Get method from static html file
+## 4 simple deploy - rebuild
+`watch` property in config file will check changes in source.
+You can modify `watchOptions` properties.